-Over 50 years ago, Lars-Eric Lindblad chartered a ship and brought the first non-scientific travelers to Antarctica.
-A year later, in 1967, he did it again in Galápagos.
-Regarded as the father of ecotourism, he believed that educated people who saw things with their own eyes would be a potent force for the preservation of the places they visited.
+In 1966, Lars-Eric Lindblad chartered a ship and brought the first non-scientific travelers to Antarctica.
+A year later, he did it again in the Galápagos Islands.
+Regarded as a father of ecotourism, he believed that educated people who saw things with their own eyes would be a potent force for the preservation of the places they visited.

-Lars-Eric was a real—as well as symbolic—father, and since 1979 his son, Sven-Olof Lindblad, grew his legacy by greatly expanding transformative travel experiences in the world’s most remarkable places.
-Under his leadership, Lindblad Expeditions has grown the conservation ethos his father imbued in his company, not only making the operation 100% carbon neutral, but raising millions of dollars that has gone directly to on-the-ground projects in the places it explores.
+Lars-Eric was a real—as well as symbolic—father, and since 1979 his son, Sven-Olof Lindblad has grown his legacy by greatly expanding transformative travel experiences in the world’s most remarkable places.
+Under his leadership, Lindblad Expeditions has grown the conservation ethos his father imbued in his company, not only making the operation 100% carbon neutral, but raising millions of dollars that have gone directly to on-the-ground projects in the places it explores.

 Since the mid-60’s when Lars-Eric Lindblad took the first travelers by ship to remote parts of the world.
 In 1969 he commissioned the first purpose-built expedition ship for travelers—the Lindblad Explorer—built for sustained operation in the world’s most remote places (he sold her in 1982).
 In the ‘60’s and ‘70’s he opened up opportunities to explore places like Antarctica, Galapagos, the Amazon, the Seychelles, and much of the Pacific.
 Sven-Olof Lindblad, Lars’ son, traveled extensively with his father, learning early on the joy and wonder of exploring the pristine corners of the globe.
 In 1979, Sven Lindblad founded Special Expeditions as a division of Lindblad Travel, enabling the company to further its mission of offering innovative and educational travel expeditions that were primarily marine focused.
 The company’s name was later changed to Lindblad Expeditions.